The New York Stock Exchange is investigating a 'technical glitch' that briefly halted some trading - ExBulletin

 The New York Stock Exchange is investigating a ‘technical glitch’ that briefly halted some trading

-The New York Stock Exchange is investigating why trading was briefly halted for dozens of companies on Tuesday just after the market opened.
+The New York Stock Exchange experienced a technical glitch on Tuesday morning that led to a brief halt in trading for dozens of large companies just after the market opened.
+Due to this issue, some trades that took place before the shutdown will be rendered “null and void”, according to a representative of the exchange.

-Major names affected included Verizon, McDonalds, Morgan Stanley, AT&T and Nike, according to at the NYSE.
+In total, more than 250 stocks were affected, including big names such as Verizon, McDonald’s, Morgan Stanley, AT&T, Nike, Mastercard, Uber, Wells Fargo, Shell, 3M, Sony, UPS, Visa, Walmart and Exxon Mobil, according to at the NYSE.

-Many of those stocks made big moves just minutes into the morning trading session, sending companies like Wells Fargo and Morgan Stanley into a tailspin.
+Many of those stocks made big moves just minutes into the morning trading session, sending shares of companies like Wells Fargo and Morgan Stanley plummeting.

 Morgan Stanley briefly dipped to $84.93 after finishing at $97.13 on Monday before recovering.
-McDonalds and Walmart also fell more than 12% before trading halted.
-These declines may have triggered volatility stops on the stock market.
+McDonald’s and Walmart also fell more than 12% before trading halted.

+As of 9:50 a.m.
+ET on Tuesday, all affected NYSE companies had resumed operations, according to a NYSE status report stating that “all systems are currently operational.”

 NYSE, and most other major exchanges, issue automatic stops for stocks that rise and fall dramatically.

-In May 2010, the Dow plunged in a flash crash, before rebounding dramatically.
+In May 2010, the Dow plunged in a “flash crash”, before rebounding dramatically.
 A report from US regulators later said the huge swing was the result of high-frequency trading activity following a massive trade by a single market participant.
-This triggered a number of regulatory changes aimed at protecting stock markets, including an upside and downside limit mechanism that prevents trades in individual stocks from breaking out of a specific price range.
+This triggered a number of regulatory changes aimed at protecting stock markets, including a “limit up-limit down” mechanism that prevents trades in individual stocks from breaking out of a specific price range.

 |